JyotiDuddy/Namaste-React/Days/Days6/README.md

 Ans.
-Async and await  make working with promises easier and more readable. async marks a funtiona as a asychronous - it will always return a promis. await pause the execution inside an async function until the promise is resolved or rejected. its lets you write asynchronous codecin a sychronous manner .
+Async and await  make working with promises easier and more readable. async marks a funtiona as a asychronous - it will always return a promis. await pause the execution inside an async function until the promise is resolved or rejected. its lets you write asynchronous code in a sychronous manner .

 11. What is the user of const json= await data.json()?